genesiscommunitysuccess/docs/docs/server-reference/other-modules/DbToGenesis/dbtogenesis.md

 * **to** is the table in Genesis to write data into (the destination table).
 * **GenesisPrimaryKeyId** is the primary key to access records from the **to** Genesis table.
 In most cases, this key should be called TABLENAME_BY_EXTERNAL_ID _every table in Genesis needs to have an EXTERNAL_ID field with_ own key in order to work with a **DbToGenesis** module.
 * **rdbmsPrimarykey** is the primary key field which represents the primary key (or a secondary key for the same purpose) in the RDBMS.
 It should be a single column key with a unique identifier.
 This value will end up stored in a field called EXTERNAL_ID that **must** be part of the **to** table in Genesis.
 * **rdbmsTimestampField** contains the timestamp field from the RDBMS table (not the UPDATEQUEUE table).
 It is normally called TIMESTAMP and it is **mandatory** for the module to work correctly, as it relies on the last-read TIMESTAMP to maintain consistency between the RDBMS database and Genesis.
   **Very important**: if you insert this timestamp field into the Genesis table and the field is also a key, there can be clashes if two records have a timestamp with the same number of milliseconds.
 You can avoid this situation by deleting this key from the Genesis table.
 * **generateCreatedInfo** is used to get extra information for every transaction.
 If set to **true**, it will write some extra information to our Genesis records: CREATED_AT (TIMESTAMP) and CREATED_BY(STRING).
 It is important to note that both fields must exist in the Genesis table in order to write these.
 * **metaData** represents a field list to be set in a Genesis record and ultimately represents the final row to be inserted in the Genesis table.
 Field names must be column names in the **from** table and **type** must be a valid Genesis column type.
 * **proc** contains the stored procedure calls for each of the use cases:
   query the update queue
   clear the update queue,
   load the table into Genesis for the first time (or if we force a reload)
   retrieve a particular record from the selected table.
-  The standard JDBC call to RDBMS store procedures is standardised as _{call procedure(param1,param2,param3)}_ and such standard will be followed in this configuration too.
-There is no need to hard-code any parameter, as these are wset up in runtime.
+  The standard JDBC call to RDBMS store procedures is standardised as _{call procedure(param1,param2,param3)}_ This standard is followed in the Genesis configuration.
+There is no need to hard-code any parameter, as these are set up in runtime.
 * **queryQueue** calls a stored procedure which is passed two parameters in order: the table name (e.g. 'TRADE') and a timestamp.
 This procedure should return all rows stored the SQL UpdateQueue table with the same TABLE_NAME argument and with a bigger timestamp than the timestamp argument.
 * **clearQueu**e works the same way as the previous store procedure, but instead of returning rows, it deletes all the rows found in the SQL **UpdateQueue** table matching the same table name and a smaller or equal timestamp value.
 This procedure ensures the system can keep the **UpdateQueue** within a reasonable size after the latest changes have been we have retrieved and applied in Genesis.
 * **loadTable** has no arguments; it  simply returns every row stored in the selected SQL table, in our example it would be TRADE.